Free City of Danzig: Danzig crisis

-Since these violations of the Danzig charter would have resulted in the League deposing the Danzig's Nazi government, both the French and British prevented the matter from being referred to the Security Council.
+Since these violations of the Danzig charter would have resulted in the League deposing Danzig's Nazi government, both the French and British prevented the matter from being referred to the Security Council.
 Instead the British and French applied strong pressure on the Poles not to send in a military force to depose the Danzig government, and appoint a mediator to resolve the crisis.
 By late August 1939, the crisis continued to escalate with the Senate confiscating on 27 August 1939 stocks of wheat, salt and petrol that belonged to the Polish businesses that were in the process of being exported or imported via the Free City, an action that led to sharp Polish complaints.
 The same day, 200 Polish workers at the Danzig shipyards were fired without severance pay and their identification papers revoked, meaning that they legally could not live in Danzig anymore.
 The Danzig government imposed food rationing, the Danzig newspapers took a militantly anti-Polish line, and almost every day there were "incidents" on the border with Poland.
 Ordinary people in Danzig were described as being highly worried in the last days of August 1939 as it become apparent that war was imminent.

 In the meantime, the German battleship Schleswig-Holstein had arrived in Danzig on 15 August.
 Originally, it was planned to send the light cruiser Königsberg to Danzig for what was described as a "friendship visit", but it was decided at the last minute that a ship with more firepower was needed, leading to the Schleswig-Holstein with its 11 inch guns being substituted.
 Upon anchoring in Danzig harbor, the Schleswig-Holstein ominously aimed its guns at the Polish Military Depot on the Westerplatte peninsula in a provocative gesture that further raised the tensions in the Free City.

-At about 4:48am on 1 September 1939, the Schleswig-Holstein opened fire on the Westerplatte, firing the first shots of World War II.
+At about 4:48am on 1 September 1939, the Schleswig-Holstein opened fire on Westerplatte, firing the first shots of World War II.